Captainlonate/not_plutotv_interview/README.md

 * I moved the source into a create-react-app.
 I added `node-sass` so I could keep using your pre-written styles.
 * I implemented the 'favorite' feature for categories
+  * The favorite category always appears first, if there is one.
   * See the screenshot at the bottom
-* Everything is sorted alphabetically
+* Categories and Channels are sorted alphabetically
-* I changed the css only when it was necessary.
+* I changed the css only where it was necessary.
 I wrote notes in the .scss file marking the changes I made.
   * I used B.E.M. (although I normally used styled-components).
-* I used of `useMemo` like we talked about earlier.
+* I used `useMemo` like we talked about earlier.
 * Since you mentioned "currying", I curried a couple functions and partially applied them to create specialized utility functions, from generic ones.
-* I considered breaking out the list management into a custom react hook, like `useFilteredList`, but I was worried it would make the code look so complex that it was hard to follow.
+* I considered refactoring the list management code into a custom react hook, like `useFilteredList`.
+But I was worried it would make the code hard to follow.
 Especially with it all in one file.
 So I didn't.

 ## Generators (generators.js)
 I did all of the work right in the provided file.
 I "explained" myself within the comments.